leukemia-kispi/HiChIP-Analysis/Coolbox.md

 # Coolbox

-## Setup of Coolbox and running it with JupyterNotebook
+## Setup of Coolbox and running it with Jupyter Notebook

 To install coolbox and use it with the Jupyter Notebook web application, clone the source code https://github.com/GangCaoLab/CoolBox.git.
 Enter the Coolbox directory and follow instruction for installation in conda environment.
-The command lines used for creating the visuals in the paper ...  are documented in the file ....

 ```
 git clone https://github.com/GangCaoLab/CoolBox.git